Independent-AI-Labs/AMI-UX/cms/README.md

 - **Document & media exploration**: Use the Library drawer to open directories by path, upload folders, or select saved entries.
 Tabs persist across reloads and can be marked “served” to advertise running data apps.
 - **Automation authoring**: Activate the highlight overlay, capture DOM nodes, and launch the scenario manager to script trigger behaviour.
 Triggers compile down to JavaScript snippets executed by the automation runtime.
 - **Observability & upcoming console**: Watch the terminal drawer (currently read-only) for session multiplexing; planned log/SSH integration will bridge CMS session context with orchestrator-managed nodes.
-- **Meta-data & comments**: The overlay’s comment button will log structured feedback into `.meta` stores, making it easy to sync annotations into downstream repos and compliance reports.
+- **Meta-data, translations, & comments**: The overlay’s comment button and forthcoming translation/log tooling write one file per record into each asset’s `<name>.meta/` directory, keeping change history auditable via git and portable across repos/compliance reviews.

 ## Testing & Health
 - `npm run lint && npm run test` – baseline quality gate for local development.